The Mysore Program

 In a Mysore room, each student practices the part of the Ashtanga sequence they have learned from their teacher at their own pace.
 You get the benefits of both a group setting and an invidualized practice.

 The most important feature of the Ashtanga practice is consistency over time.
 We use the tools of Tristhana (breath, energy locks, gazing points) to get our ability to concentrate on line, and we practice daily over a long period of time to reap the benefits.
-I recommend starting with a solid three times per week and knowing that you will most likely want to increase it to five or six eventually.
+You must start with a solid three times per week --but know that you will most likely want to increase it to five or six eventually.

 How to Begin

 If you have an existing Mysore practice and you'd like to start at AYM, simply contact me and we'll set a date for you to come in.
 You are welcome to observe a class first if you wish, so can meet before you commit to the month.